ssaikobyte/CrossoutMarket/README.md

 Q: Can you implement feature XYZ.

-A: Sure, we are allways open for suggestions, but we also have our own ideas and todo lists and we are working on this project in our free time.
+A: Sure, we are always open for suggestions, but we also have our own ideas and todo lists and we are working on this project in our free time.

 &nbsp;